 Hyperhidrosis is diagnosed by physical examination.
 In addition, your doctor will ask how long you have been experiencing excessive sweating, what areas are affected, how often it happens and other questions to get a sense of the extent of your condition.

-Many patients with hyperhidrosis try topical medications or herbal remedies to ease their condition, but these efforts have only temporary or no benefit.
+Many patients with hyperhidrosis try topical medications or herbal remedies to ease their condition, but these have only temporary or no benefit.
+Fortunately, effective treatments are available.

-The only treatment with proven long-term results involves surgical interruption of the sympathetic chain.
+Surgical interruption of the sympathetic nerve chain offers proven, long-term results.
 These nerves primarily affect blood flow to the skin and the function of the sweat glands.
 Interrupting the sympathetic nerves in the chest results in dilation of the veins and arteries in the arm and hand as well as the complete blockage of sweating.